babashka/nbb/README.md

   bin)/nbb script.cljs` is a way to get better startup time.
 - Can a global install of `nbb` be combined with local dependencies?
 How?

+## Require syntax and rules

+Nbb adopts the syntax that `shadow-cljs` and CLJS provide for requiring NPM libraries.
+It also supports the non-CLJS-standard `:default` option which is only supported by `shadow-cljs`.
+Requiring libraries can only be done through a top level `ns` form and/or one or more top-level `require` forms.
+Additionally, `nbb` does not support `js/require`, but it does allow `js/import` (dynamic import).

 ## Build

 Prequisites: